Potharaju-Vinay/DecisionPilot-OS/README.md

 ## Gemini API Quota

-DecisionPilot OS uses the Google Gemini API for AI-powered document understanding and business reasoning.

-If execution fails because of quota limits or no AI response is returned, the free-tier Gemini API quota has likely been exhausted.
+If AI responses stop working, the Gemini free-tier quota may have been exhausted.

-To continue using the platform:
+Steps:

-1. Generate a new Google Gemini API Key.
+1. Generate a new Gemini API Key.
-2. Replace the existing key inside the `.env` file.
+2. Replace the key inside the `.env` file.

 ```env
 GOOGLE_API_KEY=YOUR_NEW_API_KEY